dr3dr3/devops-demo/slides-draft/devops-demo-cicd.md

 # Test

-Run automated tests:
+* Run automated tests, including:

-* Unit tests
+* Unit tests for micro-frontend
 * Example: Check for broken links
-* Contract tests against stubs
+* WIP: Contract tests against stubs
 * Store package after tests pass

 Note: Contract tests are not there yet, but want atleast some as an example